Links to other large educational image vendors in North America:

 Link to an online subscription image source:

-- ARTstor: ARTstor has over one million digital images, mostly art related images, many from museums, which your institution may access via an online subscription fee.
+- ARTstor: ARTstor (now accessed via JSTOR Forum) has over three million digital images, mostly art related images, many from museums, which your institution may access via an online subscription fee.
+Note that you may load Archivision images you own into the JSTOR hosting programe and search accross JSTOR images and your images seamlessly.

 Links to architecture & art related sites, directories, image libraries, etc.: